NVC workshop in Ghana

 - a structure group to support the Ghana NVC network and

-- a drama group to offer NVC for everybody, including those who cannot read, including radio offers.
+- a drama group to offer NVC for everybody, including those who cannot read, including radio offers (on going).

 The local organizing team of this workshop “Grooming dot org” is working in schools in Tamale and with children on the streets.
 Their main interest is to transfer the awareness of their own power and become self-responsible instead of demanding and ask with open hands.
 “They are the (social!) change, have the power to change by themselves. “